aspose-total/Aspose.Total-Products/total/en/net/conversion/ppt-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLSB via C# or Online App" h2=".NET API for PPT to XLSB conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily convert PPT files to XLSB within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPT files to XLSB.

+The first step is to use Aspose.Slides for .NET to export the PPT file to HTML.
+This component provides a wide range of features and options for converting PPT files to HTML, including the ability to customize the output HTML file with various formatting options.
+Additionally, Aspose.Slides for .NET also provides support for a variety of image formats, allowing developers to easily convert PPT files to HTML with images.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLSB.
+This powerful Spreadsheet Programming API provides a wide range of features and options for converting HTML to XLSB, including the ability to customize the output XLSB file with various formatting options.
+Additionally, Aspose.Cells for .NET also provides support for a variety of image formats, allowing developers to easily convert HTML to XLSB with images.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPT file to XLSB within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+Overall, Aspose.Total for .NET provides a simple and efficient way to convert PPT files to XLSB within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a two-step process for converting PPT files to XLSB, allowing developers to quickly and easily convert PPT files to XLSB with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}